region-spotteR/conora_chronologies/Readme.md

 # Introduction

 Usually news-sites stress(ed) _today's_ Covid Statistics.
 Yet the data gathering process is determined by social behaviour (e.g. not wanting to work on Sundays).
 Thus the daily data follows a weekly pattern.
-Consequently we should look at weekly statistics and only use daily statistics as a fall back.
-A week with e.g. a public holiday can skew statistics dramatically.
+Consequently any daily statistic should be accompanied by some historic statistics over the last 7 (better even 14) days.

 Therefore this project tries to look at past developments based on _weekly_ summary statistics.
 In addition we look into the future by doing some simple calculations.